 Nikon has a history of making a 20mm focal length lens going back to 1967 – or back to 1959, if you include the Nikkor-O 2.1cm f/4, which was introduced with the Nikon F, and Nikon’s F-Mount.
 That early 21mm lens was severely disadvantaged as it had a rear element that sat deep inside the Nikon F body.
 This required the camera’s reflex mirror to be locked up for the lens to be mounted and used.
 As a result, the viewfinder was completely blacked out, so a 21mm accessory viewfinder was also supplied to help composition.

 As optical design and construction improved, Nikon was able to introduce a more conventional Nikkor 20mm f/3.5 lens in 1967, and in 1989 the first Nikkor 20mm f/2.8 autofocus lens appeared.
-This 12 elements-in-nine groups design was updated in 1994 to an AF-D version, and this lens remained current until last year, when the new AF-S Nikkor 20mm f/1.8G ED was unveiled.
+This 12 elements-in-nine groups design was updated in 1994 to an AF-D version, and this lens remained current until 2014, when the AF-S Nikkor 20mm f/1.8G ED was unveiled.

 Nikon AF-S Nikkor 20mm f/1.8G ED review – Features